-We have scheduled a Board of Directors meeting in conjunction with our Annual Meeting of Stockholders and, while we do not have a formal policy regarding attendance at annual meetings, as a general matter we expect that the directors will attend the annual meeting.
-The majority of our directors attended our 2023 Annual Meeting in-person.
+We have scheduled a Board of Directors meeting in conjunction with our Annual Meeting of Stockholders.
+While we do not have a formal policy regarding attendance at annual meetings, as a general matter, we expect that the directors will attend the annual meeting.
+All of our directors attended our 2024 Annual Meeting inperson.